What is Bail?

 What are the steps involved in the processing of the bail bond?

-Where the bail sum is greater than $15,000, the surety is required to provide cash or cash equivalents such as fixed deposits or savings accounts as security for bail.
+For monetary bail, the surety is required to provide cash or cash equivalents such as fixed deposits or savings accounts as security for bail.

 What happens during the execution of the bail bond?